hieple7985/algoEventFi/README.md

 # algoEventFi
 A decentralized SocialFI for event crowd funding.

-Pushing Code will be updated soon
+The code and video demo link will be updated soon